JustArchi/raspberry-pi-debian/README.md

 - `/lib/aarch64-linux-gnu` for required libraries that `vcgencmd` depends on
 - `/usr/bin/vcgencmd` for `vcgencmd` command, you may need to `chmod +x` it

+Source of files: official Raspberry PI OS image, you can extract those files manually if you want to

 ---

 # Bootloader upgrade